Last updated: October 22, 2024

-Column level check that ensures that the percentage of rows containing valid currency codes does not exceed set thresholds.
+The following example shows how to verify that the percentage of rows containing valid USA zipcodes does not exceed set thresholds.

 PROBLEM